rjesner/crypto-tool/README.md

 # Crypto Tool

-Crypto Tool is a command-line tool made by the programmer Rodrigo Jesner to calculate the CRC32 and SHA256 of ROM and ISO files.
+Crypto Tool is a command-line tool made by the developer Rodrigo Jesner to calculate the CRC32 and SHA256 of ROM and ISO files.
 It also has an option for AES128 calculation over files as a way to encrypt/decrypt them.
-The project is developed using Rust and C++.
+The project is developed using C++ and Rust.

 ## Plaforms